 It’s not too early to start planning for next year’s show

 45th Annual Classic Wildlife Art Festival will be held on

 at the Double Tree Hotel

-click here for the 2013 Open Show Results
+click here for the 2014 Open/Advanced Show Results

 PFDA was informed by IWCA that all future PFDA shows having any IWCA titled events must adhere 100 percent to IWCA rules beginning with the 2014 show.
 The present categories with an IWCA title are: Decorative Life size Floating, Decorative Life size Wildfowl Carvings, Decorative Miniature Wildfowl Carvings.
 While many of IWCA’s rules have been a topic of discussion in the carving world, the board felt that the mandatory membership in IWCA requirement was in conflict with our mission statement; A unanimous decision was made at the September 28, 2013 Board meeting to withdraw our membership from IWCA effective immediately.

 The boards primary issue prompting our withdrawal from IWCA is based upon the IWCA rules that specify only IWCA members are eligible to enter and compete in any IWCA titled events.
 PFDA is an “inclusive” organization that encourages and allows any carver, member of any organization or not, to compete at our annual show.
 Secondly, our mission statement places emphasis on the education, preservation and enhancement of wildfowl carving.
 As a result, we promote the education of new carvers and encourage them to enter carvings at our annual show.
 This past year, PFDA taught 74 people their first carving lesson.
 None of our competition events require membership.
 However, we do encourage carvers to become a member.
 Consequently the Board made its decision to withdraw PFDA’s membership as an affiliate show of IWCA.

 We are in the process of rewriting our rules to closely align with the World’s rules I will keep you posted as things progress.
 We wish IWCA continued success in the future.